Regional power: Asia

 Historically, Imperial China was the dominant power in East Asia.
-From the late 19th century, the Empire of Japan initiated far-reaching Westernizing reforms, and rapidly industrialized, to become a major power in Asia by the time of World War I, as one of the Allied Powers.
+From the late 19th century, the Empire of Japan initiated far-reaching Westernizing reforms, and rapidly industrialized, to become a major power in Asia by the time of World War I, as one of the Allied powers.
 With economic turmoil, Japan's expulsion from the League of Nations, and its interest in expansion on the mainland, Japan became one of the three main Axis powers in World War II.

 Since the late 20th century, regional alliances, economic progress, and contrasting military power changed the strategic and regional power balance in Asia.
 In recent years, a re-balancing of military and economic power among emerging powers, such as China and India, has resulted in significant changes in the geopolitics of Asia.
-China and Japan, being the second and third largest economic powers of the world respectively, have also gained greater influence over regions beyond Asia.
+China and Japan have also gained greater influence over regions beyond Asia.
 In recent decades, South Korea has emerged as a significant economic and cultural power in East Asia.
 Japan and South Korea are important allies for the United States in the Indo-Pacific region.